Biden steps up family expulsions as U.S.-Mexico border arrivals keep climbing

 A Reuters photographer saw planes landing in El Paso this week that were loaded with dozens of migrant families with young children, including babies in diapers, and then saw the same families crossing the international bridge.

-Some passengers interviewed by Reuters as they were getting off the plane said they had been awakened in their holding cells at night by border agents and not told where they were going as they were loaded on buses and taken to the airport.
+Some passengers interviewed by Reuters once they crossed into Mexico said they had been awakened in their holding cells at night by border agents and not told where they were going as they were loaded on buses and taken to the airport.

 Landon Hutchens, a U.S. Customs and Border Protection (CBP) spokesman, said that due to a lack of capacity in the Rio Grande Valley, migrants have been sent to El Paso for processing, as well as Laredo, Texas, and San Diego, California.